 We’ve also made a few more EarthGames available to play in your browser on itch.io.
 The new uploads are

-The first two should give you a similar experience to the previously available mobile versions.
-Deal is not optimized for browsers, so we recommend you play it on a phone or tablet using the app store links above.
+The first three should give you a similar experience to the previously available mobile versions.
+Deal is not optimized for browsers, so we recommend you play it on a phone or tablet using the app store links above if possible.
 We hope that these free browser-based versions of the games will help make them accessible to even more players!

 Distraught looking polar bears, melting ice caps, and drifting sea ice; we have all seen images like these along disheartening headlines about climate change.
 For most of us, the Arctic is a very distant landscape, yet something we see discussed globally on a regular basis.
 The polar regions and the charismatic animals that call these frigid landscapes home have become icons for the climate movement in many senses, but the reality and severity of Arctic climate change can be more difficult to accurately grasp, without visiting the Arctic and trying to view the impacts of climate change in real time.